vymalo/fyi/docs/README.md

    - The CLI loads `.docker/tenants.yaml`.
    - It selects `clients.client-a`.
    - It replaces `$(CLIENT_A_SECRET)` with the value of the `CLIENT_A_SECRET` environment variable.
-   - It calls `http://localhost:8000/health` with header `X-API-Key: client-a-key`.
+   - It calls `http://localhost:8000/health` with headers:
+     - `X-API-Key: client-a-key`
+     - `X-Client-Id: client-a`

 5. **Ping using the master API key**